jpmorganchase/salt-ds/.changeset/bordered-datepicker.md

 Added bordered prop for `DateInput` component.

-Added examples for bordered style variant for DateInput and DatePicker
+Added examples for bordered style variant for DateInput and DatePicker.

+Added corner radius support for `DateInput` component in theme next.

 ```
  <DatePicker bordered />